Joan Banks: Early life

 Banks attended a school of Russian ballet as a little girl and excelled as a swimmer during high school.
 Her talent earned her a scholarship to the American Academy of Dramatic Art, and she attended Hunter College.

 Career

 Radio

 Banks first appeared on radio with Walter O'Keefe in 1936, when she was 18.
 At that same age, she became the first "feminine stooge" for Stoopnagle and Budd on their show.
 Her other roles on radio programs include:

 Film

 Banks began her Hollywood career with small roles in such films as Cry Danger (1951) and Washington Story (1952).
 She became better known in the 1950s and early 1960s for her many appearances as a supporting actress in films such as My Pal Gus.
+In 1961, Banks appeared in the movie Return to Peyton Place.

 Television

 On March 25, 1958, Banks co-starred with husband Lovejoy in an episode of his Meet McGraw program.
-In 1972, Banks appeared in the CBS movie Return to Peyton Place.